roehampton/module-content/software-development-1/week-01/lab/README.md

 A few tips: Practice, practice, practice.
 You can’t passively absorb programming as a skill.
 Please view the videos before lecture so that you can maximise our time together.
 Remember that your instructor is not a mind reader, please tell them when you are struggling.
 Finally, don’t be afraid to try your code, you won’t break your computer!

 Let’s get started.
+### Exercise
+    # Our first Python program, print out "Hello, world"

+    print("Hello, world")

+fun fact: Brian Kernighan wrote the first "hello, world" program as part of the documentation for the BCPL programming language developed by Martin Richards.
+BCPL was used while C was being developed at Bell Labs a few years before the publication of Kernighan and Ritchie's C book in 1972.

 ## Lesson 1:  What is Programming?